MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Code for grid world/README.md

 ### Create an Instance

-If you would like to use the grid world environment into your own RL algorithms, it is required to create an instance.
-The procedure for creating the grid world environment instances and interacting with them can be found in `examples/example_grid_world.py`:
+If you would like to use the grid world environment to test your own RL algorithms, it is necessary to create an instance.
+The procedure for creating an instance and interacting with it can be found in `examples/example_grid_world.py`:

 ```python
 from src.grid_world import GridWorld